jeremymv2/chef-ldap-users/README.md

 # chef-ldap-users
-How to handle "can't find user for xxx" error after trying to reference newly added  ldap user
+How to handle "can't find user for xxx" error after trying to reference newly added ldap user from earlier in converge

 ## Synopsis
 Have you ever into this issue: